bilfri/divestdtu/content/posts/dhrtc-contract.md

 date: 2022-06-12
 ---

 We are publishing the contract governing the funding and research activities at DTU Offshore.
-It used to be freely available on their website, but isn't anymore, which is why we publish it here
+It used to be freely available on their website, but isn't anymore, which is why we publish it here:

 Main contract: [**dhrtc-contract.pdf**](/docs/dhrtc-contract.pdf)
 Scientific framework: [**dhrtc-scientific-framework.pdf**](/docs/dhrtc-contract.pdf)